ISIP Frequently Asked Questions

 All application materials need to be submitted online.
 Please do not send any application materials by mail.
 Submit your application form and other required documents online.
 Please note that ISIP application is by Princeton faculty/administrator nomination only.

-Please submit your application with all required materials by February 28.
+Please submit your application with all required materials by the deadline (typically in late-February).
 No late submissions will be accepted.
 Only complete applications will be reviewed.

 Please submit recommendations from academic of professional referees who can speak to your research and professional capabilities.
 Your professors at your current institution or any other institutions at which you have studied or conducted research are appropriate recommenders.
 Recommendations from family members, relative, peers or friends will not be accepted.
-Recommenders should submit their letters of recommendation on your behalf directly to Claire Hu at email@example.com.
+Recommenders should submit their letters of recommendation on your behalf directly to the program director.

 You will be notified of the decision by the end of March.

-The program starts the 11th of June and ends the 10th of August, lasting 9 weeks.
+Please refer to the main page of the program for the official dates.
+It's normally 9 weeks.
 An occasional extension or reduction of 1 week can be arranged if requested by the Princeton host due to uncontrollable scheduling conflicts.

 No. The program dates are not flexible due to limitations on campus facilities and program resources.
 Campus housing will not be available outside of this time frame.
 The internship must be at least 8 weeks long within the program start and end dates.